UPDATED July 13, 2019

 There is definitely a “Fool Effect.”
 Within the first 2 hours of their stock recommendations being released, the stocks tend to shoot up $2 or so.
 Then within the first 2 days they creep up a little more as the word gets out.
 So if you do subscribe, it is always best to get your buy order placed immediately when you get their BUY ALERTS.

 So, in conclusion, if you are looking for a source of solid stocks recommendations and a few that might double or triple, you should definitely consider the Motley Fool.

-With any Fool service, you always have 30 days to cancel and get your money back.
+Remember, with any Fool subscription, you always have 30 days to cancel for a full refund.